revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-161.The Junior developer is trying to get an output of the following piece of code but after running this code what will be the output of the code?
+161. The Junior developer is trying to get an output of the following piece of code but after running this code, what will be the output of the code?

 ```python
 x = "code practice"